hooverken/ARMPowershell/README.md

 ### **shareName**

 The name of the file share to use.
 If this share name does not exist it will be created for you.
-If the filename contains mixed case characters it will be converted to all-lowercase as required by Azure Files.  <br><br>For the full list of Azure Files share name constraints see [this link](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-shares--directories--files--and-metadata#share-names)
+If the share name contains mixed case characters it will be converted to all-lowercase as required by Azure Files.  <br><br>For the full list of Azure Files share name constraints see [this link](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-shares--directories--files--and-metadata#share-names)

 ### **AppAttachSessionHostManagedIdAADGroupName**